jonace-mpelule/cauth/packages/core/README.md

 - **Phone Number Support**: E.164 format validation using libphonenumber-js
 - **Error Handling**: Comprehensive error types and handling
 - **Modular Design**: Pluggable database and route contractors
+- **Secure Defaults**: Argon2 password hashing and hashed refresh tokens

+## Security & Breaking Changes

+- **Secure OTP Generation**: OTPs are now generated using `crypto.randomInt` for cryptographic security.
+- **Refresh Token Hashing**: Refresh tokens are now hashed before storage. **Existing refresh tokens in the database will be invalid.** Users will need to log in again.
+- **Password Hashing**: Standardized on `Bun.password` (Argon2).
+Existing bcrypt hashes are still supported for verification.

 ## Installation